ices-eg/wg_MGWG/README.md

 ## Annual Science Conference 2019

 Let's present our projects at ICES ASC 2019 in Sweden!
-Deadline for submitting abstracts is 11 March 2019.
+The deadline for submitting abstracts is 11 March 2019.

 https://www.ices.dk/news-and-events/asc/asc2019/Pages/Call-for-abstracts.aspx